charissero/Routes/planning doc - routes.md

 - Offline mapping

-### Options Considered - Below describes two leading products that address similar issues & technical options I've considered on how to solve the problem (TODO!)
+### Options Considered - Below are other options that were considered in order to solve the problem statement :
-- "JOIN" is a fitness app helping to improve cycling performance through adaptive training plans, with one of the features being a menstrual cycle tracker from which suggested activity is based on.
-However "JOIN" focuses more on performance and training.
+1. An app that has elevation, traffic and weather insights to accurately advice users on what is ahead and give them advice on how best to approach the journey including planned pitstops.
-- Similarly, "RidewithGPS" provides insights into cycling networks and landscape conditions i.e elevation profiles etc, with it's focus more on offering optimal route choices for cyclists with provided terrain challenges.
+2. An app with insights into each users health history and current live metrics, of which *Routes* would then suggest the best route for - considering any terrain challenges ahead.
-- Despite the strengths of "JOIN" and "RidewithGPS, they lack the comprehensive personalization, assistance and health sensitive navigation needed.
-This is an area "Routes" excels in ultimately providing safety, comfort and accesibility in cycling.
+Despite the strengths of **option 1** and **option 2**, the chosen direction for *Routes* in its simplicity, focuses on providing diverse way to get around bristol that fit the users preferance that day, whether they would prefer to go through an urban park, or a qutier cannal - the choice is there's.

 ### Expected Risks - Below describes expected/potential risks of the project and functionality of the app
 > Data protection :